RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
 If a patient treated with DAYPRO ALTA has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

 NSAIDs, including DAYPRO ALTA, may increase the risk of bleeding events.
-Co-morbid conditions such as coagulation disorders or concomitant use of warfarin, other anticoagulants, antiplatelet agents (e.g., aspirin), serotonin reuptake inhibitors (SSRIs), and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
+Co-morbid conditions such as coagulation disorders or concomitant use of warfarin, other anticoagulants, antiplatelet drugs (e.g., aspirin), SSRIs, and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see DRUG INTERACTIONS].

 Masking Of Inflammation And Fever